Rittenhouse Square, Philadelphia Homes for Sale

 Welcome to Rittenhouse Square.

-Rittenhouse Square is truly a special place.
-The Square is home to a lush green and beautifully manicured park.
-There are 13 residential buildings, that surround the park, such as The Barclay and 10 Rittenhouse.
-In addition, the neighborhood is made up of a handful of quintessential Philadelphia streets such as Delancey, Panama, Waverly, Spruce and Pine.
-With world-class dining, shopping, and culture all around, there’s a reason Rittenhouse Square is widely considered Philadelphia’s most coveted real estate.
-If you’re looking for a Rittenhouse condo, apartment, or townhome, let Maxwell Realty help you find your way home.
+Rittenhouse Square is truly one of the best neighborhoods to live in and visit in all of Philadelphia.
+The Square is home to lush greenery, gorgeous walkways, and beautifully manicured park.
+There are 13 high-end residential buildings that surround the park, such as Parc Rittenhouse, The Barclay and 10 Rittenhouse.
+In addition, the neighborhood is made up of a handful of quintessential Philadelphia streets such as Delancey, Panama, Waverly, Spruce, Walnut, and Pine.
+With world-class dining, shopping, and culture all around, there’s a reason Rittenhouse Square is widely considered Philadelphia’s most coveted luxury real estate.
+If you’re looking for high-end Rittenhouse Square homes, apartments, or condos for sale, let the luxury realtors at Maxwell Realty help you find your way home.

 Luxury Living in the City of Brotherly Love

-Whether you are looking for a sophisticated Rittenhouse condo with views of the park, or a spacious brownstone with space for a family, there is a Rittenhouse home for you.
-Along the perimeter of the Square these thirteen residential buildings offer a range of amenities and luxurious touches:
+Whether you are looking for a sophisticated Rittenhouse Square condo with views of the park, or a classic brownstone with space for a family, there is a Rittenhouse home for you.
+On the surrounding streets, Walnut, Locust, Spruce, Pine, Delancey, Panama, and Waverly, high-end apartments and beautifully maintained historic homes offer parking and private outdoor space.
+Currently, Maxwell Realty is showing listings in these prime locations; including 2012 Spruce Street,1829 Delancey Street, 222 W Rittenhouse #PH01 and many more.
+Along the perimeter of Rittenhouse Square encompasses an array of residential buildings that offer a range of amenities and luxurious touches:

 - The Barclay